 I’ve debated writing this post for a long time and have struggled to pull the trigger mostly because it feels a little self-important to share my skincare routine.
 Like it suggests that my routine is the best and my skin looks amazing.
 It doesn’t.
 But it’s not bad for 40 and I’m definitely okay with where my face is right now after 40 years of laughing and frowning and crying and smiling and squinting and all the rest of it.
 There are lines on my face and around my eyes but fair enough.
 No one escapes that entirely, right?!
+Right.
+But I guess there are ways of slowing down the ageing process when it comes to physical appearance.
+This can be done by having a simple skincare routine, which I am going to show you today.
+But there is one thing that I have missed off there, only for the fact that I have only recently incorporated it into my routine.
+This is the use of an anti ageing facial serum, which does exactly what it says on the packaging.
+It’s inevitable that we will all get older and it shouldn’t be a scary thing.
 So after getting asked so very many times what I do to take care of my face (which is always tremendously flattering), I’m sharing my middle aged skincare routine with you today.

 Here’s an up close and personal look at my face.